coinvent/coinvent/architecture.md

 	}

-## /weaken: Given an inconsistent partial blend diagram, weaken the concepts
+## /weaken: Given an inconsistent blend diagram in progress, weaken the concepts

 This is the key method for Amalgams.